New Azure API Management developer portal is now generally available

-Modern look out-of-the-box—The default theme will help impress the consumers of your APIs and minimize the need for customizations.
-The new pages and widgets have been carefully designed and optimized for usability, accessibility, and an elevated user experience.
+Modern looking out of the box – The new portal has a default theme that will help impress the consumers of your APIs and minimise the need for customisations.
+The new pages and widgets have been carefully designed and optimised for usability, accessibility and an elevated user experience.

-Customizations through the visual editor—The portal features a special panel for designers to control all styling from a centralized location.
+Customisable through the visual editor – The portal features a special panel for designers so that all styling can be controlled from a central location.
 Content editors can modify the pages through a drag-and-drop editor.

-Dev-Ops—A set of new APIs let you automate portal’s deployments, migrate content and configuration, or perform or restore backups.
+Dev-Ops – A set of new APIs lets you automate portal deployments, migrate content and configuration, and perform or restore backups.

 How to start using the new portal

 The Azure documentation article clarifies the differences between managed and self-hosted portals and explains how to get started.

 In the next few weeks we will be adding support for OAuth authentication in the interactive console as well as an ability to filter APIs and API operations by tags.
 The roadmap is publicly available through Projects on GitHub.